arjun-kadam/CCNA/Days/day01.md

 - The IEEE 802 LAN is popularly used shared medium peer-to-peer communication network that broadcast information for all stations to receive.

 - LAN is most from privatly used network
-- Example:
+- Example
-         1) Network in Home  2) Network in SChool
+1) Network in Home
+2) Network in SChool

 ### Metropoliton Area Network (MAN)
 - MAN is large than LAN but smaller than WAN.